 2006 August - Reformed version of Catalonia's autonomy statute comes into force, giving the regional government greater powers and financial autonomy.
 Its preamble also uses the word "nation" to describe Catalonia.

 2010 July - Constitutional Court in Madrid strikes down part of the 2006 autonomy statute, ruling that there is no legal basis for recognising Catalonia as a nation within Spain and that Catalan should not take precedence over Castilian in the region.
-The decision, in response to a complaint by the opposition centre-right People's Party, angers Catalan nationalists and is criticised by the regional government.
+The decision is criticised by the regional government.

 Regional parliament votes to ban bullfighting, making Catalonia the first region of mainland Spain to do so.

-2010 November - Convergence and Union led by Artur Mas returns to power after regional elections.
+2010 November - The centre-right nationalists Convergence and Union - led by Artur Mas returns to power after regional elections.

 2012 August - Catalonia asks the Spanish government for a 5bn-euro bailout.

-2012 November - Snap elections held to provide support for a referendum on independence see Artur Mas's governing Convergence and Union alliance losing ground to the left-wing ERC party.
-Both support the independence referendum, but the ERC opposes the Catalan government's spending cuts.
+2012 November - Snap elections held to provide support for a referendum on independence see the governing Convergence and Union losing ground to the left-wing Republican Left (ERC) party.
+Both support independence but the ERC opposes the Catalan government's spending cuts.